 These days this delicate fish stew is considered haute cuisine.
 It has become so popular that an official “charte de bouillabaisse” was drawn up with an official recipe to avoid cheap pretenders.

 If you wander through the small towns and villages of Provence and the French Riviera, you will see plenty of restaurant menus proudly declaring that they serve “aioli”.
 But aioli is not actually a dish in itself, it is one of the famous French sauces.

 Aioli is a version of mayonnaise, with a lot more garlic in it.
 The mayonnaise part is made by mixing egg yolks and olive oil till it emulsifies, with it turning into aioli once the garlic is added.

 The aioli sauce itself has quite a strong taste (if made correctly), so it is served alongside steamed codfish and fresh vegetables.
-You can get the aioli recipe here.
+You can get the recipe for aioli and a lighter garlic yogurt aioli here.

 5. Salade Niçoise

 The salad niçoise is one of those recipes that even French chefs can’t agree on.
 Green beans and potatoes?
 Tuna or anchovies?
 And mayonnaise!?